 We learned that there are certain aspects to consider when collecting execution time measures, e.g.: Extract GC Times.
 In order to get stable results it is not only necessary to have a stable environment and a stable way to measure timing – the key thing is to have stable tests with realistic test data in a realistic environment.

-dynaTrace uses two types of load tests: Unit tests to performance test certain features, and SilkPerformer tests to load test our event collection and sending by putting those applications under load that are actively traced and monitored.
+Dynatrace uses two types of load tests: Unit tests to performance test certain features, and SilkPerformer tests to load test our event collection and sending by putting those applications under load that is actively traced and monitored.

 Getting Stable and realistic Unit Tests

 The Unit tests are executed in all different environments that the Dynatrace software runs on.
 The key to getting stable results is that every test method has a setup and teardown to ensure that everything is cleaned up before the next test case executes.
 The test method itself then runs through several “Warm-Up” runs followed by multiple Test Runs that are taken for performance measurement.
 The Warm-Up phase is necessary to rule out performance impacts of a JVM/CLR that has just started, heap spaces that have not yet reached its “normal” utilization level or impacts on e.g.: not fully initialized caches.
 How long does the Warm-Up phase last?
 An indication that is used here is an execution time volatility of < 5%.
 This means that the warm-up phase runs until the execution times are stabilized.
 Following that are multiple Test Runs.
 Average execution values across these test runs are taken to validate the performance of the tested feature.